AkashdeepGarg/Data-Leakage-Detection-on-based-of-Probability/README.md

-# Information-Security-Management-Project

-Data Leakage Detection and Prevention Using Probability Based Approach
+# Data Leakage Detection and Prevention Using Probability Based Approach

-Abstract:
+## Abstract:

 Current statistics from different security association research firms and government organizations recommend that there has been a fast growth of data leaks in past 8 years and as present, the world for the most part relies upon exchange of information i.e. transfer of data from one individual to another individual which is also known as distributary system.
 The data that is sent from the